Installation

 $ cd stormpy

-$ git clone https://github.com/moves-rwth/stormpy.git --branch 1.6.0
+$ git clone https://github.com/moves-rwth/stormpy.git -b stable

 $ cd stormpy

-$ pip install -ve .
+$ pip install -v .

 Optional build arguments

-The build step build_ext also takes optional arguments for a more advanced configuration of stormpy.
+The build step also takes optional CMake arguments via --config-settings=cmake.define.<cmake_option>=<value> for a more advanced configuration of stormpy.
+We refer to the section [tool.scikit-build.cmake.define] in pyproject.toml for a full list of configuration options.

 • Specifying which Storm library to use